The Public Paperfolding History Project

 Der Pfeil (the arrow) - probably the Paper Dart

-Das Boot (the boat) - not identifiable - possibly duplicate for der Kahn.
+Das Boot (the boat) - not identifiable - possibly duplicate for der Kahn?

-Der Facher (the fan) - not identifiable
+Der Facher (the fan) - probably a simple pleated fan.

-Die Cigarrentasche (Cigar Case) - the Cigar Case
+Die Cigarrentasche (Cigar Case) - The Cigar Case

-Den Blumentopf (plant pot) - probably the Vase
+Den Blumentopf (plant pot) - probably The Vase

-Den Spiegel (the mirror) - The Mirror or the Looking Glass
+Den Spiegel (the mirror) - The Mirror

-Das Segelboot (the sailing boat) - probably the Boat with Sail
+Das Segelboot (the sailing boat) - probably The Boat with Sail

 1. Ein Neidrige Kastchen (a low box) - possibly the Solid Box